ItsKandar/ItsKandar/README.md

 # 🇬🇧👋 Hello, I'm ItsKandar

-👨‍💻 I am currently an apprentice at Groupe Intuis while pursuing my studies at ESGI in Reims.
+👨‍💻 I'm currently an apprentice at Groupe Intuis while pursuing my studies at ESGI in Reims.
 My goal is to become a computer security consultant in the coming years.
 I am currently gaining practical and theoretical knowledge in computer science, working on stimulating projects within Groupe Intuis and independently.
 I am motivated by the challenges presented by this constantly evolving field and look forward to contributing to innovative solutions to meet the computer security needs of the industry.

 ## 💻 My Projects